LolBaum/Emoji_Sound/README.md

 Python 3.6

-python-package sockets

-python-package threading

-python-package oscpy

-python-package json
+Python-packages: sockets, threading, oscpy, json

 All python-packages can be install via pip.